Will benches with backrests be installed as part of the scheme?

 How is the work being funded?

-The works are being funded by the Government funded Redcar Town Deal.
+The works are being funded through the Government‑funded Redcar Town Deal.

 How will the new scheme help events?